Harry Potter: Awards, honours, and recognition

 In 2002, sociologist Andrew Blake named Harry Potter a British pop culture icon along with the likes of James Bond and Sherlock Holmes.
 In 2003, four of the books were named in the top 24 of the BBC's The Big Read survey of the best loved novels in the UK.
 A 2004 study found that books in the series were commonly read aloud in elementary schools in San Diego County, California.
-Based on a 2007 online poll, the U.S. National Education Association listed the series in its "Teachers' Top 100 Books for Children".
+Based on a 2007 online poll, the US National Education Association listed the series in its "Teachers' Top 100 Books for Children".
 Time magazine named Rowling as a runner-up for its 2007 Person of the Year award, noting the social, moral, and political inspiration she has given her fandom.
 Three of the books placed among the "Top 100 Chapter Books" of all time, or children's novels, in a 2012 survey published by School Library Journal: Sorcerer's Stone ranked number three, Prisoner of Azkaban 12th, and Goblet of Fire 98th.

 In 2007, the seven Harry Potter book covers were depicted on a series of UK postage stamps issued by Royal Mail.
 In 2012, the opening ceremony of the 2012 Summer Olympics in London featured a 100-foot tall rendition of Lord Voldemort in a segment designed to showcase the UK's cultural icons.
 In November 2019, the BBC listed the Harry Potter series on its list of the 100 most influential novels.